 MUL 198 - 199; 298 - 299; Marching Band I, II, III, IV (1 Credit Hour Each) This course provides an opportunity for students to participate in the MMI Marching Band.
-Emphasis is placed on rehearsing and performing literature appropriate to the mission and goals of the group.
-Upon completion, students should be able to effectively participate in performances presented by the ensemble.
+Emphasis is placed on rehearsing and

-MUS 101 Music Appreciation (3 Credit Hours) This course is designed for non-music majors and requires no previous musical experience.
+MUS 101 Music Appreciation (3 Credit hours) This course is designed for non-music majors and requires no previous musical experience.
 It is a survey course that incorporates several modes of instruction including lecture, guided listening, and similar experiences involving music.
 The course will cover a minimum of three (3) stylistic periods, provide a multi-cultural perspective, and include both vocal and instrumental genres.
 Upon completion, students should be able to demonstrate a knowledge of music fundamentals, the aesthetic/stylistic characteristics of historical periods, and an aural perception of style and structure in music.